silverace71/ez-portainer-install/README.md

 ## WARNING
 - please restart or log out and back in so that docker can be ran without sudo
+- make sure you are on an up to date debian system

 ---
 ## **INSTALL SCRIPT**